awslabs/amazon-timestream-connector-prometheus/README.md

 ## Building the Docker Image
 1. Navigate to the repository’s root directory on a command-line interface.
-2. Run the following command to build the image: `docker build . -t timestream-prometheus-connector-docker`.
+2. Run the following command to build the image: `docker buildx build . -t timestream-prometheus-connector-docker`.

 ## Creating Self-signed TLS Certificates